Skip to Content

 Pineapple curry is a delightful dish that combines the sweetness of pineapple with the rich flavours of curry spices and creamy coconut milk.

-It’s a pineapple curry recipe that can easily cooked in 30 minutes with fresh cubed pineapple or canned pineapple.
+It’s a pineapple curry recipe that can be easily cooked in 30 minutes with fresh cubed pineapple or canned pineapple.

 And I have to be honest, it’s one of those spicy vegetarian curries you just might cook every week.